survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.generateActions('create', 'update', 'delete');
 ```

-### Defining a Store for `Notes`
+## Defining a Store for `Notes`

 A Store is a single source of truth for a part of your application state.
 In this case we need one to maintain the state of the notes.
 We will connect all the actions we defined above using the `bindActions` function.

-`bindActions` maps each Action to a method by name.
-We trigger appropriate logic at each method based on that.
-Finally we connect the Store with Alt using `alt.createStore`.
-This will treat our Stores as singleton.
-It's the same idea as for Alt instance earlier.

-The implementation below describes the logic that will be sufficient for this application.
-A lot of it might be familiar from the previous chapter.
-Here we are lifting that logic out of View level and into the Store.

-To keep the implementation clean we are using `this.setState`, a feature of Alt that allows us to signify that we are going to alter Store state and that it should signal the change to possible listeners.
+### Setting Up a Skeleton

+As a first step we can set up a skeleton for our Store.
+We can fill in the methods we need after that.
+Alt uses standard ES6 classes so it's the same syntax as we saw earlier with React components.
+Here's a starting point:

 **app/stores/NoteStore.js**